confluentinc/kafka-images/kafka-connect-base/README.md

 Docker image for deploying and running Kafka Connect.

 _Functionally, the `cp-kafka-connect` and the `cp-kafka-connect-base` images are identical.
-Prior to Confluent Platform 6.0 the `cp-kafka-connect` image included several connectors pre-installed, but this is no longer the case._
+Prior to Confluent Platform 6.0 the `cp-kafka-connect` image included several connectors pre-installed, but **this is no longer the case**._

 ## What is Kafka Connect?